LEGO Iron Man Mark 3 (76344) Review: The Perfect Iron Man

 The exclusive Mark 3 minifigure is a thoughtful inclusion that rounds out the package.
 It gives you the character in two scales — the commanding 38cm centrepiece and a pocket-sized collectible — and it is the kind of bonus that adds genuine value rather than padding the box.
 Display the minifigure at the base of the figure and you have a neat scale story on a single shelf.

-Together these touches answer the only real question a collector price raises: what are you paying for?
+Together these touches answer the only real question a collector badge raises: what are you paying for?
 You are paying for finish and fidelity.
 This is not a big pile of red bricks; it is a carefully proportioned, premium-finished tribute to the armour that launched a cinematic universe.

 👨👩👧 Family Fit — A Shelf Piece, Proudly